mnot/I-D/draft-nottingham-iab-age-restrictions.md

 It is technically challenging to design an age restriction system that exhibits the security and privacy properties expected of Internet standards.
 Exposing information about Internet users to third parties -- whether verifiers, services, or others -- creates powerful incentives.
 In particular, commercial interests desire access to it to be able to track activity across the Internet so that this can be sold (to advertisers, insurers and others), and so they will use (and abuse) any facility that offers such information to learn about what people are doing.

-Critically, even small amounts of information can aid these purposes, because they can be aggregated with other information (like IP addresses, browser characteristics, and so on) to create a unique identifier for each Internet user.

 In this context, age restriction systems can introduce several new risks to the Internet.

 Most immediately, a system that reveals the age (or birthdate) of Internet users to services on it is a privacy risk.
 A person's age is an attribute that can be used to discriminate against them without justification, and is legally protected by privacy law in many jurisdictions.